kbhansali/CS122-Carvana-Project/README.md

 and returning a list of zip codes to use for scraping.

 ### scraper.py
-This file contains code to navigate through listings on Carvana.com and collect data from these listings.
+This file contains code to navigate through listings pages on Carvana.com and collect data from each listing.
+We use selenium to click through listings and regular expressions to parse each listing.

 ### clean_and_agg.py
-This file contains code for aggregating the many dataframes that we collected separately through scraping.
+This file contains code for aggregating the many dataframes that we collected individually.
 We combine these into a single dataframe, with rows representing listings and columns representing vehicle features.
 This dataframe will contain all the necessary inputs for our neural net.